-- please ensure that your child's name is in all items of clothing, including shoes and coats! - P.E kit must be kept in school, so that it is available every day.
-It can be taken home half termly to be washed (or sooner if you prefer). - your child will be taking part in lots of interesting and sometimes messy experiences, so may come home dirty!
-It is all part of the fun! - We need a spare change of clothes, wellies and waterproofs to be kept at school - all labelled please!
+- please ensure that your child's name is in all items of clothing, including shoes! - P.E kit must be kept in school, so that it is available every day.
+It can be taken home half termly to be washed. - your child will be taking part in lots of interesting and sometimes messy experiences, so may come home dirty!
+It is all part of the fun!